hbctraining/Pseudobulk-for-scRNAseq/lessons/05_pseudobulk_DE_visualizations.md

 #### Normalized pseudobulk counts heatmap

-Another way to look at global patterns of gene expression on our pseudobulked normalized expression, we can generate a heatmap.
+Another way to look at global patterns of gene expression on our pseudobulked normalized expression is to generate a heatmap.
 The rows corresponds to a significant gene, columns are samples, and each value is the pseudobulked normalized expression.

 Using the `pheatmap()` function, we can also cluster samples and genes together based upon their similarity.
 We can clearly see that samples are clustering together based upon which experimental condition they belong to (`TN` and `cold7`).
 Similarly, the genes are being grouped together based upon their expression values, where we can see which genes are up and down-regulated in each condition.